phpingme/courses/php7-intro/index.md

 ---
+match_input:
   match:
   - AssertionError
   - catch\s?\(
-success: generator-return-expressions
 ---
 ```

 ## Generator Return Expressions

 The use case of iterating something is pretty common in php applications, it is less often done with the object oriented way to work with iteration, mostly cause of it bloat up tto do it with the [Iterator](http://php.net/manual/en/class.iterator.php) interface.
 Generator is a simple way to do it by prepending an ```yield``` operator, but that is actually it.

 For more advanced use cases like multitasking in coroutine context Generator was quite counterintuitive and which made implementing multitasking features quite cumbersome.
 With PHP7, now it's possible to declare a final return expression of a Generator instance.